fastapi/fastapi/docs/en/docs/tutorial/body.md

 To declare a **request** body, you use <a href="https://pydantic-docs.helpmanual.io/" class="external-link" target="_blank">Pydantic</a> models with all their power and benefits.

 !!! info
-    You cannot send a request body using a `GET` operation (HTTP method).
+    Swagger does not allow sending a request body using a `GET` operation (HTTP method).

     To send data, you have to use one of: `POST` (the more common), `PUT`, `DELETE` or `PATCH`.